jhsu802701/rails_from_scratch_rails5/10-03-user_delete.md

     assert_redirected_to users_path
   end
 ```
-* In the file test/controllers/users_controller_test.rb, add the line "# rubocop:disable Metrics/ClassLength" to the very beginning of the file and the line "# rubocop:disable Metrics/ClassLength" to the very end of the file.
+* In the file test/controllers/users_controller_test.rb, add the line "# rubocop:disable Metrics/ClassLength" to the very beginning of the file and the line "# rubocop:enable Metrics/ClassLength" to the very end of the file.
 * Enter the command "sh testc.sh".
 Five controller tests fail because the destroy action is missing from the user controller.

 ### Controller